 Though Dad was strict about no talking at the table (ruler always handy), once food was finished any questions were okay.
 I learned heaps about the Bible at home as well as at church, and enjoyed telling my siblings imaginary stories based on Bible facts—one way to get through washing the dishes and drying up happily!
 We would also sing choruses and hymns, sometimes alphabetically—from ‘Away in a manger’ to ‘Zacchaeus was a very little man.’
-I think Q and X stumped us!
-We were all encouraged to get involved in church life from an early age—so developed a lot of leadership, and Bible knowledge.
+I think only Q and X stumped us!
+We were all encouraged to get involved in church life from an early age—so we developed a lot of leadership and Bible knowledge.
 I remember teaching Sunday School, leading Junior Christian Endeavour, acting in church dramas, and preaching, all before finishing High School.

-He was proud of his family, often commenting on any of our achievements to others, but rarely complimenting us so we wouldn’t get ‘big heads’ and often telling us we could achieve whatever we set our minds to do.
+Dad was proud of his family, often commenting on any of our achievements to others, but rarely complimenting us so we wouldn’t get ‘big heads’ and often telling us we could achieve whatever we set our minds to do.

-Generally life was happy, relaxed, and meaningful.
+Generally, life was happy, relaxed, and meaningful.
 Always there were things to do, and we all had chores fitting our age, but plenty of time to play.
 Dad encouraged creativity and trying things out, and taught us to ride bikes and drive cars and answer the phone and run messages.
 A good life.
 I am grateful for the strong love, strong discipline, and strong Christian values Dad gave us all for strong foundations in our lives.